 Note: in the example above we're echoing the returned object directly.
 This is possible because Component::__toString() returns the rendered markup of the component.

 Wireframe::page( int|string|Page $source, array|string $args = ) : string|Page|NullPage

 Added in Wirerame 0.8.0.

-Primary benefit of using this method is that it makes it easy to render pages that haven't already been "connected" to Wireframe using the alternative filename method, as well as pages that don't have a template file and thus couldn't normally be rendered with the Page::render() method.
+The benefit of this method is that this way you can easily render pages that haven't been routed via the Wireframe bootstrap file using the alternative filename method, as well as pages that don't have a template file and thus couldn't normally be rendered with the Page::render() method.

 <ul> <?php foreach ($pages->get('template=contacts-bucket')->children('template=contact') as $contact): ?> <li><?= Wireframe::page($contact, 'list-item') ?></li> <?php endforeach; ?> </ul>